Youth, love, and loss paint the soundscape in GRANRODEO‘s stellar concept mini-album “Bokutachi no Gunzou“.

 And thus, the songs have all a careless fun touch to them.
 From the fast-paced pop-rock in “Miraisen o Nobotte” to the danceable funk-rock in “Orange Peel” or even the improv rock in “18SDGs”, you can feel that naivety of youth, the good times, the bad times, the new experiences which “Sono Ai to Shi o” perfectly illustrated.

-KISHOW tapped into his range and aside from his trademark robust mid-tones filled with falsetto, he was all over the high-notes – especially noticeable in “Orange Peel” – and head voice, which convey a lot of power to those.
+KISHOW tapped into his range and aside from his trademark robust mid-tones filled with falsetto, he was all over the high-notes – especially noticeable in “Orange Peel” – and head voice, which conveys a lot of power to those.

 All in all, “Bokutachi no Gunzou” is a very successful and fun 1st experiment with concept albums for GRANRODEO.
 Knowing how versatile they are as a band, I wonder what cool, unique concept mini-albums (or any other format) can they pull off next.

 Bokutachi no Gunzou is available for purchase at CDJAPAN.